yoshisuga/MAME4iOS/README.md

 Pair your mFi controller with your iOS device, and it should 'just work'.

 Up to 4 mfi controllers are supported.
-I've tested it with 2 mfi controllers and it seems to work ok.
-I was running MAME4iOS on my iPhone 6 Plus with a Gamevice for iPhone 6 controller and a MadCatz C.T.R.L i controller while AirPlay-ing to my Apple TV 4 and it worked great :)

 ### Hotkey combinations